For Tax Preparers

 How much history can I pull per bank?

 Depends on the bank.
-US banks via Plaid typically allow 24 months of transaction history.
+US banks via open banking typically allow 24 months of transaction history.
 Australian banks via CDR allow up to 7 years for shared CDR data, depending on consent type and the bank's implementation.
 UK and EU banks via OBIE/PSD2 typically allow 18–24 months.
 We pull the maximum available on first sync.

 My client is self-employed (Schedule C / sole-prop).
 Does Portals help?